aztfmod/rover/README.md

 At the moment the public launchpad is using Terraform open source edition.

-To initialize the launchpad execute the following command.
+To initialize the launchpad execute the following commands.

 ```bash
 # go to the rover subfolder